 Reno, Nevada 89511-1137

-(3) If Customer brings the action against Microsoft or any Microsoft Affiliate located in Europe, and not also against Microsoft or a Microsoft Affiliate located outside of Europe, the venue will be the Republic of Ireland.
+- If Customer brings the action against Microsoft or any Microsoft Affiliate located in Europe, and not also against Microsoft or a Microsoft Affiliate located outside of Europe, the venue will be Ireland.

-The parties consent to personal jurisdiction in the agreed venue.
+- The parties consent to personal jurisdiction in the agreed venues.
 This choice of venue does not prevent either party from seeking injunctive relief in any jurisdiction with respect to a violation of intellectual property rights or confidentiality obligations.

-n.
-Microsoft Affiliates and contractors.
-Microsoft may perform its obligations under this Agreement through its Affiliates and use contractors to provide certain services.
+- Microsoft Affiliates and subcontractors.
+Microsoft may perform its obligations under this Agreement through its Affiliates and use subcontractors to provide certain services.
 Microsoft remains responsible for their performance.

-o.
-Government procurement rules.
-By accepting this agreement, Customer represents and warrants that (i) it has complied and will comply with all applicable government procurement laws and regulations; (ii) it is authorized to enter into this Agreement; and (iii) this Agreement satisfies all applicable procurement requirements.
+- Government procurement rules.
+If Customer is a government entity or is otherwise subject to government procurement requirements, Customer represents and warrants that (1) it has complied and will comply with all applicable government procurement laws and regulations; (2) it is authorized to enter into this Agreement; and (3) this Agreement satisfies all applicable procurement requirements.